Economist · Washington, D.C.

 I direct the Economics Program at the Center for Strategic and International Studies, where I hold the Scholl Chair in International Business, and I serve as an associate editor at the Journal of Geoeconomics.
 From 2022 to 2025 I was Deputy Chief Economist at the U.S. Department of State, and Acting Chief Economist from late 2023 into 2024.
 There I led analysis on sanctions and export-control evasion, supply chain resilience, economic coercion, and the design of migration policy.

 Before government I was an assistant professor at the University of Colorado Denver, with earlier appointments at Claremont McKenna College and Drexel University.
-I hold a Ph.D. in economics from the University of California, Davis, where Robert Feenstra chaired my dissertation, and a B.S. from the University of Massachusetts Amherst.
+I hold M.Sc. and Ph.D. degrees in economics from the University of California, Davis, where Robert Feenstra chaired my dissertation, and a B.S. with honors from the University of Massachusetts Amherst.
 I also consult for the International Monetary Fund and serve as vice chair of the OECD Committee on Industry, Innovation and Entrepreneurship.

 Research interests